 Toggle buttons generate an action and indicate whether they are turned on or off.
 When you click a toggle button, it appears depressed, showing that it is on.
 When you release the mouse button, the toggle button remains depressed until you click it a second time.
 When you do so, the button returns to the raised state, showing that it is off.
 Use a button group to manage mutually exclusive toggle buttons.

-Axes enable your GUI to display graphics such as graphs and images.
+Axes enable your UI to display graphics such as graphs and images.
 Like all graphics objects, axes have properties that you can set to control many aspects of its behavior and appearance.

-Panels arrange GUI components into groups.
+Panels arrange UI components into groups.
 By visually grouping related controls, panels can make the user interface easier to understand.
 A panel can have a title and various borders.

 Panel children can be user interface controls and axes as well as button groups and other panels.
 The position of each component within a panel is interpreted relative to the panel.
 If you move the panel, its children move with it and maintain their positions on the panel.